-America is facing a health crisis.
-More people died from drug overdoses in 2015 than in any other year on record.
-Nearly twothirds of overdose deaths were linked to opioids.
+America is facing a national health crisis.
+More people died from drug overdoses in 2015 than any other year on record.
+In fact, more people died from drug overdoses than from either car crashes or guns.
+Nearly two-thirds of overdose deaths were linked to opioids.

-Opioids (OH-pee-oyds) are a group of chemicals that reduce pain.
-They increase pleasure and they also slow breathing.
+Opioids (OH-pee-oyds) are a group of chemicals that reduce pain, increase pleasure, and slow breathing.
 Prescription opioid medications include OxyContin® (oxycodone), Vicodin® (hydrocodone), codeine, morphine, methadone, and fentanyl.
-Heroin is an illegal opioid.
+Heroin is also an opioid, but it is illegal.

 Doctors prescribe opioids to treat severe pain.
-But these drugs can be deadly because of overdoses.
+But these drugs, like heroin, can be addictive and potentially deadly due to overdoses.
 Opioid overdoses cause breathing to slow or even stop.
 Without medical help, this can cause death.

-Health officials say that we now have an opioid overdose epidemic.
-That's because the number of overdoses has increased dramatically across the country.
-Read on to learn more.
+In recent years, overdoses and deaths related to opioids have dramatically increased.
+Health officials call it an epidemic because the number of overdoses has increased dramatically throughout the population.
+Read on to learn more about the crisis and how to stay safe.